lyberteam/php-fpm-7.1/README.md

 ## PHP-FPM Image

-**The latest version is of php - php-frm:7.0.11
+**Helpful PHP-FRP image from official one

 >This image was done from the official php-fpm image;
 >There are also have installed a lot of useful extensions
->DateTime - UTC(-2)
+>DateTime - Europe/Kiev
->Also we configure php.ini for xdebug
+>Also we configure xdebug.ini for xdebug but all directives are turned off by default

 # PHP extensions
    * iconv